 You guessed right!

-Filipino Martial Arts is noticeably absent from many of these lists, except for (5) which briefly mentions “Kali.”
+Filipino Martial Arts are noticeably absent from many of these lists, except for (5) which briefly mentions “Kali.”

 Why is that?

-My theory is that this absence has nothing to do whether Filipino Martial Arts is great and everything to do with branding/marketing issues.
+My theory is that this absence has nothing to do whether Filipino Martial Arts are great and everything to do with branding/marketing issues.

-I view these lists, not as evidence that Filipino Martial Arts are not effective for self-defence.
-On the contrary, I think that FMAs are extremely effective and are among the most practical methods of self-defence that one can find.
+I view these lists, not as evidence that Filipino Martial Arts are not effective for self-defense.
+On the contrary, I think that FMAs are extremely effective and are among the most practical methods of self-defense that one can find.

 The first scene in “The Bladed Hand” documentary drives home this point.
 This scene depicted folks in the streets of Quezon City answering the question of whether they knew what kali, eskrima or arnis was.
 Nearly all in the scene had no idea.